 We’re proud to welcome Baird & Warner as presenting sponsor of “The Grid.”
 Leading our video adventure is Sun-Times program host, Ji Suk Yi.

-Ji visits Boystown
+Ji explores Boystown

 I’ve experienced many a fun night in Boystown.
 When I go, it’s with a group of friends to let loose, knowing the evening will be full of positive vibes.